silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 You can see we passed an object as parameter to uncss:

 - The html parameter is the list of html files to look into to find unused classes.
 Fortunately we can use globs here.
 - The ignore parameter is a list of class names that we want to conserve, even if they are not used.
-This is useful for classes that we might only set with javascript, for example.
+This is useful for classes that we might only set with JavaScript, for example.

 [15]: https://www.npmjs.com/package/postcss-uncss "NPM official postcss-uncss package information"